LANL-Bioinformatics/FaQCs/README.md

 -------
 *  The FaQCs is writtenc in C++ and zlib library is required to complie from source.

    $ make

-** A FaQCs binary executable will be ready to use and it can be move to your PATH environment.
+** A FaQCs binary executable will be ready to use and it can be moved to user's or system PATH environment.

 -----------
 BASIC USAGE